sneakysneak/docs/pages/embedding/api-authentication.md

 }
 ```

-- **access_token** – the token used when making requests to the API
+- **access_token** – the token to use when making requests to the Cyclr API
 - **expires_in** – the amount of time in seconds until access_token will expire
-- **refresh_token** – the token that can be used to generate a new access token without the username and
+- **refresh_token** – the token that can be used to generate a new access token without needing to provide username and
-    password
+    password details.
+See *Refresh access token* below.

 ### Refresh access token

-To refresh an access token, before or after expiry, you need to call the oauth token endpoint with a **grant_type** of **refresh_token** and pass the refresh token that was included with the current access token.
-Once refreshed the old token will be no longer work.
+To obtain a new access token - before or after it has expired - you call the OAuth "/token" endpoint with a **grant_type** of **refresh_token** and pass the refresh token that was included with the current access token.
+Once used, the old access and refresh tokens will no longer be valid.

 ```http
 POST https://yourCyclrInstance/oauth/token
 Content-Type: application/x-www-form-urlencoded

 client_id={ClientID}&grant_type=refresh_token&refresh_token={RefreshToken}
 ```

+Refresh tokens from Cyclr's API don't expire so you can keep them until you need to obtain a new access token.

 ### Calling an API method